-This Ashram has done a lot for the human kind.
-The idea of a Utopian experimentation was visioned from here, which then turned out to be the Matrimandir and Auroville city.
+This Ashram has done a lot for the humankind.
+The idea of Utopian experimentation was visioned from here, which then turned out to be the Matrimandir and Auroville city.
 The spiritual realization is one of the most important incidents that happened in Sri Aurobindo’s life.

 The Ashram, according to Sri Aurobindo, “has been created with another object than that ordinarily common to such institutions, not for the renunciation of the world but as a centre and a field of practice for the evolution of another kind and form of life which would in the final end be moved by a higher spiritual consciousness and embody a greater life of the spirit.”

 He wrote a lot of works spending his time in this Ashram.
-A visit to this place rejuvenated me with an astonishing energy.
+A visit to this place rejuvenated me with astonishing energy.
 The place still has its charm.
 It is maintained by the people living there.
-There is lots of other places to visit in pondicherry but one must visit this place if he/she is in pondicherry.
+There are lots of other places to visit in Pondicherry but one must visit this place if he/she is in Pondicherry.

 The experimental city which fulfills the vision of the universal settlement helps descend a level of consciousness through meditation.
 Sri Aurobindo’s philosophy was pragmatically realized when the Matrimandir came into being.
 This a place where people from all around the world visit and spend some time and delve into the practice of Internal Yoga discussed by Aurobindo in his works.